kstearns0214/SER322team20/Deliverable-4/ser322_team20_cookbook/README.md

 ```
 team20_cookbook_create.sql
 ```
-OR
+[MySQL Shell] OR
 ```
 source <path to file>/ser322_team20_cookbook/sql/team20_create_cookbook.sql
 ```
-For example:
+[MySQL Shell] For example:
 ```
 source C://Users/Wraith/Desktop/ser322_team20_cookbook/sql/team20_create_cookbook.sql
 ```

-Make sure the MySQL shell has access to the cookbook database by using:
+[MySQL Shell] Make sure the MySQL shell has access to the cookbook database by using:
 ```
 show databases;
 ```

-Set the default schema to cookbook using:
+[MySQL Shell] Set the default schema to cookbook using:
 ```
 use cookbook;
 ```